Robydoidao2006/Psychic-Game/README.md

 ## Test the Game
 https://robydoidao2006.github.io/Psychic-Game/

-What the Game Looks like
+What the Game Looks like.

 ![](game.jpg)